yjweidong/dong-wiki/en/pages/mac_os_tips.md

 	Disable Automatically check for updates via System Preference → App Store Create an administration account with user ID as "qa" and well known password.
 	Disable sudo password popup
+	for Mac 10.14 SSH session may be constantly disconnected after minutes.
+Need to make SSH server keep connection alive via https://stackoverflow.com/questions/8660532/avoiding-ssh-timeouts-on-mac-os
+	  In general, create the following settings in the config file .ssh/config:
+		Host *
+		 ServerAliveInterval 60

 ### Install OpenSSH on Windows Client (Optional):
 	Some test cases, such as Device freeze, need to be executed remotely since the device will become frozen after applying DFZ request or be forced to reboot after unfreeze.